JuliaLang/Pkg.jl/docs/src/index.md

 "Hello, User"
 ```

-A specific version can be installed by giving by appending a version after a `@` symbol, e.g. `@v0.4`, to the package name:
+A specific version can be installed by appending a version after a `@` symbol, e.g. `@v0.4`, to the package name:

 ```
 (v0.7) pkg> add Example@0.4